-Economic viability

-To ensure the viability and competitiveness of tourism destinations and firms, so that they are able to continue to prosper and deliver benefits in the long term.

-Local prosperity

-To maximize the contribution of tourism to the economic prosperity of the host destination.

-Employment quality

-To strengthen the number and quality of local jobs created and supported by tourism.

-Social equity

-To seek a widespread and fair distribution of economic and social benefits from tourism throughout the recipient community.

-Visitor fulfillment

-To provide a safe, satisfying and fulfilling experience for visitors, available to all without discrimination by gender, race, disability or in other ways.

-Local control

-To engage and empower local communities in planning and decision making about the management and future development of tourism in their area, in consultation with other stakeholders.

-Community wellbeing

-To maintain and strengthen the quality of life in local communities avoiding any form of social degradation or exploitation.

-Cultural richness

-To respect and enhance the historic heritage, authentic culture, traditions and distinctiveness of host communities.

-Physical integrity

-To maintain and enhance the quality of landscapes, both urban and rural, and avoid the physical and visual degradation of the environment.

-Biological diversity

-To support the conservation of natural areas, habitats and wildlife and minimize damage to them.

-Resource efficiency

-To minimize the use of scarce and non-renewable resources in the development and operation of tourism facilities and services.

-Environmental purity

-To minimize the pollution of air, water and land and the generation of waste by tourism enterprises and visitors.

-Source: United Nations Environment Programme and the World Tourism Organization (2005).
+Economic viability To ensure the viability and competitiveness of tourism destinations and firms, so that they are able to ontinue to prosper and deliver benefits in the long term. local prosperity To maximize the contribution of tourism to the economic prosperity of the host destination. ontinue to prosper and deliver benefits in the long term. local prosperity 'o maximize the contribution of tourism to the economic prosperity of the host destination. ocal prosperity To maximize the contribution of tourism to the economic prosperity of the host destination. o maximize the contribution of tourism to the economic prosperity of the host destination.
+Employment quality o strengthen the number and quality of local jobs created and supported by tourism. ocial equity o seek a widespread and fair distribution of economic and social benefits from tourism throughout ne recipient community. /isitor fulfillment o provide a safe, satisfying and fulfilling experience for visitors, available to all without iscrimination by gender, race, disability or in other ways. ocal control o engage and empower local communities in planning and decision making about the management nd future development of tourism in their area, in consultation with other stakeholders.
+Community wellbeing o maintain and strengthen the quality of life in local communities avoiding any form of social egradation or exploitation.
+Cultural richness To respect and enhance the historic heritage, authentic culture, traditions and distinctiveness of host ommunities.
+Physical integrity o maintain and enhance the quality of landscapes, both urban and rural, and avoid the physical and isual degradation of the environment.
+Biological diversity o support the conservation of natural areas, habitats and wildlife and minimize damage to them.
+Resource efficiency o minimize the use of scarce and non-renewable resources in the development and operation of purism facilities and services.
+Environmental purity o minimize the pollution of air, water and land and the generation of waste by tourism enterprises nd visitors. urce: United Nations Environment Programme and the World Tourism Organization (2005).